nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/how-to-upload-a-file-in-nuxeo-platform-using-rest-api-batch-processing-endpoint.md

 ---
 {{! excerpt}}

-The Platform provides facilities for&nbsp;[uploading binaries under a given "batch id"]({{page page='blob-upload-for-batch-processing'}})&nbsp;on the server, and then to reference that batch id when posting a document resource, or for fetching it from a custom automation chain.
+The Platform provides facilities for [uploading binaries under a given "batch id"]({{page page='blob-upload-for-batch-processing'}}) on the server, and then to reference that batch id when posting a document resource, or for fetching it from a custom automation chain.
 For instance if you need to create a file with some binary content, first you have to upload the file into the batchManager.
 It's a place on the system where you can upload temporary files to bind them later.

 {{! /excerpt}}

-&nbsp;

-1. For that you have to generate yourself a&nbsp;`batchId`, which will identify the batch : let's say&nbsp;`mybatchid`.
+1. For that you have to generate yourself a `batchId`, which will identify the batch : let's say `mybatchid`.

     ```text
     POST http://localhost:8080/nuxeo/api/v1/automation/batch/upload